If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 Dating from the 17 and 18th Centuries, Culross Palace is part of the National Trust of Scotland.
 When you visit, you can see great examples of painted ceilings.
 You also explore the gardens behind the buildings and have refreshments in Bessie’s Café.

-Check out their events page to see what tours, events like Christmas Markets or closures are on when you are there.
+Check out their events page to see what tours, events like Christmas Markets, or closures are available when you are there.

 Hours